 Most of the engineered adsorbents with large internal surface areas possess a multitude of pores with different shapes and sizes.
 According to the definition of the International Union of Pure and Applied Chemistry (IUPAC), three types of pores can be distinguished: macropores, mesopores, and micropores (Table 2.3).
 The macropores and the mesopores are primarily relevant for the mass transfer into the interior of the adsorbent particles, whereas the micropore volume mainly determines the size of the internal surface and therefore the adsorbent capacity.
 As a rule, the internal surface area increases with increasing micropore volume.
 In principle, the higher the micropore volume, the larger the amount of adsorbate that can be adsorbed.
 However, it has to be considered that in the case of very fine pores and large adsorbate molecules, there may be a limitation of the extent of adsorption by size exclusion.
-Such size exclusion can be found, for instance, in the case of the adsorbents.
+Such size exclusion can be found, for instance, in the case of the adsorption of high-molecular-weight natural organic matter onto microporous adsorbents.